 close, and it was just about time to start the final mixing process.

-which all of the instruments in every song get balanced for volume and stereo position and we
+all of the instruments in every song get balanced for volume and stereo position and we have to let

-have to let them go forever.
-It’s a tedious, subjective job in the best circumstances; throw in two
+them go forever.
+It’s a tedious, subjective job in the best circumstances; throw in two sets of very

-sets of very strong opinions and a looming deadline and the situation can get tense pretty quickly.
+strong opinions and a looming deadline and the situation can get tense pretty quickly.
+This time,

-This time, thankfully, things went well.
-Although the hours were long and there was a huge amount
+thankfully, things went well.
+Although the hours were long and there was a huge amount of work to

-of work to do, the vibe stayed mostly light.
-A typical day’s work involved pulling up a given title,
+do, the vibe stayed mostly light.
+A typical day’s work involved pulling up a given title, hammering

-hammering on it in the studio until we were satisfied that all of the issues had been addressed,
+on it in the studio until we were satisfied that all of the issues had been addressed, then burning a

-of tweaks.
-Either way, we were always likely to engage in a round of “CD Distance Rolling” in the
+Either way, we were always likely to engage in a round of “CD Distance Rolling” in the parking

-parking garage after the test.
-Several songs really came into their own after receiving this
+garage after the test.
+Several songs really came into their own after receiving this treatment, and

-treatment, and we were able to fix dozens of little problems that we had been living with for the past
+we were able to fix dozens of little problems that we had been living with for the past year.

-ship.
-Although completing the game would take another twelve months, the decision to tie off this
+Although completing the game would take another twelve months, the decision to tie off this piece

-piece as quickly as possible turned out to be a good one.
-For our department, the coming year
+as quickly as possible turned out to be a good one.
+For our department, the coming year was

 been pushed back even a little bit, we might have been in real trouble.